DerYeger/yeger/README.md

 - `gap`: Spacing between items in `px`.
 Defaults to `0`.
 - `rtl`: Toggles between LTR (`false`) and RTL (`true`) layouts.
 Defaults to `false`.
 - `ssr-columns`: Number of server-side-rendered columns.
 Optional.
+- `scroll-container`: Scrolling `HTMLElement` parent element that will be used for restoring scroll position.
+If omitted, `window` is used.

 ```vue
 <script setup lang="ts">